 Illustrations of a portion of an ekklesia meeting together in a house (Acts 2)

 Since the “ekklesia” includes all obedient believers in a city, the ekklesia will look like the picture above only in cities with a very small number of believers (Romans 16:23).
+(Of course, this is assuming that everyone who is included attends.)
 If a city has many believers then the ekklesia will not look like the picture above.
 When only a portion of the ekklesia gathers, it is not the whole ekklesia.
 It is a “portion.”

 Jesus wants all the believers in each city to gather all-together.
 It is good for those same believers to gather among the houses, but he does not want all the believers to only gather in small portions because that is not the ekklesia gathering.
 If a city has 100 believers, they cannot only gather separately in 10 different homes.
 All 100 believers must also be called to come all-together in one place — since that would be the ekklesia.

 Notice also that it doesn’t matter what kind of building the people meet in.
 It can be a big building or a small home.
 It depends on how what believers are included (all versus a select few).
 The important thing is that the believers are both meeting from house to house and all-together in one place.
 If there are so many people that they can only meet at a large field or a large building or a large court like those in Jerusalem, then so be it.
 It’s such a blessing when all God’s people in a city come together in one place!